prabinb19/devshowcase/README.md

 The article is not a how-to guide.
 It is a threat analysis with hunting queries for Microsoft Defender XDR.
 But buried in there is a table that maps six security control domains (Identity, Endpoint & Host, Supply Chain, Network & Egress, Data Protection, Monitoring & Response) to concrete risks.
 I used those six domains as a starting point, then expanded into two more Microsoft frameworks — the SDL for secure coding practices and the Responsible AI Standard for AI-specific safety.

-The app itself takes a GitHub repo URL, runs it through an AI pipeline (analyze the code, capture screenshots, generate a LinkedIn post), and lets you publish it.
 The interesting part was going back through my own code and finding all the security holes.
 There were a lot.

 ## Security Frameworks Applied